hdr-bgnn/BGNN_Snakemake/README.md

 * BGNN/crop_image :
     ```singularity pull --arch amd64 library://thibaulttabarin/bgnn/crop_image:v1```

-# 6- Quick with OSC
+# 6- Quick start with OSC

    Requirement have an acount at OSC.
 If you need one, contact Hilmar Lapp (Hilmar.Lapp@duke.edu) or Steve Chang (chang.136@osu.edu).